Ninjaneer87/andrejground/README.md

 # andrejground

-Welcome to the AndrejGround the first version of my portfolio website.
+Welcome to AndrejGround, the first version of my portfolio website.

 ## Technologies